dariuskl/padre/README.md

 ## Implementation notes

 The program is built in one step, following the "jumbo build" principle.
+There are no external dependencies.

 A lot of resources allocated throughout the code are not freed.
 This is on purpose.
 It is much easier to just let the OS release the resources when the